-The majority of 360 Training’s state-specific classes are $79, which includes all of the exam prep materials.
+The majority of 360 Training’s state-specific classes are $79 with packages around $399, which includes all of the exam prep materials.
 The company also gets great reviews that specifically say courses are easy to follow, informative, and students like the read-out-loud options.

 What Is a Real Estate Exam Prep Course?